chebfun/chebfun/+cheb/README.txt

 The purpose of this package is to provide extra capabilities not found in the core Chebfun classes and functions.
-To be added to this folder, functions must have the following properties:
+To be added to this folder, a function must have the following properties:

-1. No other functions can depend on it.
+1. No other functions depend on it.

 2. It depends only on built-in MATLAB and core Chebfun.